makgyver/fluke/docs/configuration.md

             # and the evaluation is done on the server side
             client_split: 0
             # Whether to keep the test set as provided by the dataset
+            # if set to false, and `server_test=false` then the dataset's test will be uniformly
+            # split among the clients
             keep_test: true
             # Whether the server has a test set
             # Note: if `keep_test` is set to true, than the server will have such a test set